srzn/CourseProject/README.md

 The above code must be executed to obtain the final predictions in a text file.
 If you chose Option 0 you would obtain "prediction0.txt" as your final predictions for all the queries capping at 1000 top documents per query.

 If you want use the training phase:

+Run
+>> python search_eval.py config.toml <Option>

+where <Option> has the same range as described above.
+You'll obtain a text file "Option0.txt" (if you chose Option 0).
+Please copy this file over to the "test" folder and repeat the instructions above to obtain final predictions.

+---End